vic6/rocket-paper-scissors/README.md

 [Controller specs][] are saved in the `spec/controllers` directory.
 There we'll see that tests for our `GamesController` have been written.
 Write out the pending tests to describe the behaviors of the controller actions.

-Run the routing specs with `bundle exec rake spec:controllers`.
+Run the controller specs with `bundle exec rake spec:controllers`.

 ***Controller Spec Helper Methods***